lxc/incus-os/doc/reference/applications/migration-manager.md

 # Migration Manager

-The Migration Manager application includes the current development release of [Migration Manager](https://github.com/FuturFusion/migration-manager).
+The Migration Manager application includes the latest tagged release of [Migration Manager](https://github.com/FuturFusion/migration-manager).

 At least one trusted client certificate must be provided in the Migration Manger seed, otherwise it will be impossible to authenticate to any API endpoint or the web UI post-install.